- Table of ContentsPrint

 You might have doubts about calling a meth helpline.
 Perhaps you aren’t ready to admit that you or your loved one has a problem or might need treatment.
-But remember that there are no commitments when you call a meth addiction hotline.
+But remember that there are no commitments when you call.

 Helpline staff are compassionate and knowledgeable, and calls are completely confidential.
 You can ask about treatment information; however, understand that you are not required to give your name or any identifying information if you choose not to.